dusk-network/plonk/docs/notes-pa.md

 crucial in our zk-SNARK
 scheme, to ensure the
 correctness of wires when
-bundling similar wires,
+bundling similar wires
-and for ensuring values are
-travelling the correct way
-along wires.
+together.

+PLONK checks the correctness
+of a shuffle in its proving
+algorithm, by comparing the
+permutations of polynomials
-PLONK uses an argument to check the correctness of a shuffle in its proving algorithm.
-This is essentially showin that the products of polynomials are the same, despite the ordering being constructed differently.
+to the originals.
+This is
+essentially showing that the
+products of polynomials are
+the same, despite the ordering being constructed differently.